Chestnut Avenue, Silsoe, Bedfordshire MK45 4GP

 Teacher: Mrs McCarthy (Thursday & Friday)

-Teaching Assistants: Mrs Massie, Mrs Palmer, Mrs Spicer
+Teaching Assistants: Ms Massie, Mrs Palmer, Mrs Spicer

 Teacher Planning, Preparation and Assessment time (PPA) is usually half a day on a Tuesday; Mrs Ashwell teachers the class during this time.